- Soak the dried shiitake mushrooms in boiling water for 30 minutes. Drain and squeeze the liquid from the mushrooms, finely chop, and set aside.

 Place a large skillet over medium heat and add 2 tablespoons of oil.
 When the oil starts to shimmer add the dumplings to the pan and cook for 2-3 minutes (be sure not to overcrowd the pan so they can brown).
 Add 3 tablespoons of water and quickly cover the pan, reduce heat to low let steam for 2-3 minutes.
 Repeat with the rest of the dumplings.

-Make the sauce by mixing 1 tablespoon chili crunch, 1 chopped scallion, the ponzu sauce and a litter water.
+Make the sauce by mixing 1 tablespoon chili crunch, 1 chopped scallion, the ponzu sauce and a teablespoon of water.
 Stir to combine and serve with the hot dumplings.